VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/05 Conditions/07 Exercises/L3-02-Student-Grade/01 Problem Statement.md

 # Problem Statement

-By default initialize a variable as "myMark" with integer value.
+By default declare a variable as "myMark" with integer value.
 Write an algorithm to print the suitable grade for the give mark